asl-workshop/asl22/index.md

 as well as clients of these data structures.
 I will also show how logically atomic triples are defined inside the Iris program logic by composing lower-level logical primitives.

-### The full program is available [here](https://easychair.org/smart-program/FLoC2022/ASL-index.html)

-### Submission Guidelines

-All papers must be original and not simultaneously submitted to another journal or conference.
-We consider submissions on topics including:
-  - decision procedures for SL and other resource logics,
-  - computational complexity of decision problems such as satisfiability, entailment and abduction for SL and other resource logics,
-  - axiomatisations and proof systems for automated or interactive  theorem proving for SL and other resource logics,
-  - verification conditions for real-life interprocedural and  concurrent programs, using SL and other resource logics,
-  - alternative semantics and computation models based on the notion  of resource,
-  - application of separation and resource logics to different  fields, such as sociology and biology.

-We consider **short papers up to 8 pages** and **regular papers between 9 and 15 pages** (LNCS style, references excluded).
-The selection of the papers will be done by a peer-review process involving a program committee of renowned researchers.
-In order to encourage submission of high quality papers that report on ongoing research, we will not publish formal proceedings.
-Revised versions of the papers presented at ASL can thus be subsequently submitted elsewhere.

-The submission is done on [Easychair](https://easychair.org/conferences/?conf=asl2022).

-### Important Dates

-  - Papers due: **May 20, 2022 (AoE, firm)**
-  - Authors notification: **June 15, 2022 (AoE)**
-  - Workshop: **July 31, 2022**

-As part of this workshop, we intend to organize a fourth edition of the [Separation Logic Competition (SL-COMP)](https://sl-comp.github.io) for solvers targeting fragments of Separation Logics.

 ### Committees